-You can tell me until you’re blue in the fact how amazing their software is (and many VPN review websites do just that), but I just don’t trust them.
+You can tell me until you’re blue in the fact how amazing or how fast their software is (and many VPN review websites do just that), but I just don’t trust them.

 Final Verdict | Ivacy VPN Review

-So what’s my final verdict in this IPVanish review?
+So what’s my final verdict in this Ivacy VPN review?

 They offer an excellent suite of apps that achieves the stated goal of encrypting your data and connecting you to servers all across the globe.